 “The ideal situation would be for a woman to wear this when she’s going out on some kind of blind date … or to an area she’s not comfortable with,” she said.

 Ehlers, who showed off a prototype, said women had tried it for comfort and it had been tested on a plastic male model but not yet on a live man.
 Production was planned to start [in 2006].

-We rate this item "partly true" because several years after the Rape-aXe anti-rape condom was promoted on the Internet and announced as about to go into production, we've found no evidence that it has ever been marketed to the public nor any indication about if or when it will be made available for purchase.
-(CNN reported in 2010 that Ehlers planned to distribute 30,000 of the devices in South Africa during the upcoming World Cup football matches and hoped to make them available for sale after a "trial period," but we have found no indication that the product has ever been released to vendors.)
+However, even though the the Rape-aXe anti-rape condom was promoted online and announced as about to go into production eleven years ago, we’ve found no indication that it has ever been marketed to the public nor any announcement confirming if or when it will be made available for purchase.
+CNN reported in 2010 that Ehlers planned to distribute 30,000 of the devices in South Africa during the upcoming World Cup football matches and hoped to make them available for sale after a “trial period,” but we have found no report suggesting that the product has ever been released to vendors.